-Here are eight tips to help achieve that.
+Here are eight tips that will put you on the path to achieving that.

 1. Get Your Writing Samples in Order Before You Start Prospecting – Eager to get their freelance career on the move, many writers start reaching out to prospective clients without thinking about what they’ll do if they actually get a response.